FabioDimola/SteampunkRevenge-PC-Game/README.md

 # Steampunk Revenge - PC Game

 ## Game Overview

+This project is a steampunk adventure game developed for the PC using **Unity**.
 In **Steampunk Revenge**, players are transported to a dystopian world where humanity and wildlife face extinction due to the control of a powerful android, Strokes, and the Alpha organization.
 The player, accompanied by a wise Red Panda, must uncover their mentor’s hidden research to unlock abilities that can restore the planet and ultimately defeat Strokes.

 ## Game Features